-- The Committee prepared the remunerations report including the total remunerations granted to members of the Board of Directors (if any), its committees, Executive Management and Managers, for the financial year ended on 31st December 2023, in accordance with the requirements contained in the Module fifteenth - Corporate Governance - of Executive Regulations of Law No. 7 of the year 2010 regarding the establishment of the Capital Markets Authority and regulating securities activities and their amendments. - Recommend to refrain from allocating payment of the Board of Directors remuneration for the fiscal year ended on 31st December 2023, as a result of the BOD's recommendation not to distribute dividends for the aforementioned fiscal year, which requires the BRAC's recommendation to do so, pursuant to the provisions of article no. (198) of the Companies Law No. 1 for the year 2016, and to submit its recommendation to the Board of Directors to take the necessary actions in this regard. - Review of the existing skills and competencies required for the members of the Board of Directors and Executive Management to ensure the Company's proper management. - Review and approve the Company's organizational structure and ensure the availability of internal control principles in order to meet the requirements of the dual control process. - Review of the existing Independent Members autonomy on the Board of Directors and their capacity to serve as an Independent Member, based on the criteria and definition of an Independent Board Member as covered within the provisions of Book 15 Corporate Governance of the Executive Regulations of Law No. 7 for year 2010 and their amendments. - Recommend the distribution of an annual compensation to two members of the Audit and Risk Management Committee in recognition of their efforts and consulting services provided throughout the year 2023. - Preparation of a report on the annual evaluation of the performance of the Board of Directors and Executive Management, as well as carrying out an evaluation of the performance of the Committees emanating from the Board of Directors for the fiscal year ended on 31st December 2023.
+The Committee prepared the remunerations report including the total remunerations granted to members of the Board of Directors (if any), its committees, Executive Management and Managers, for the financial year ended on 31st December 2024, in accordance with the requirements contained in the Module 15 - Corporate Governance - of Executive Regulations of Law No. 7 of the year 2010 regarding the establishment of the Capital Markets Authority and regulating securities activities and their amendments.

+- Recommend to refrain from allocating payment of the Board of Directors remuneration for the fiscal year ended on 31st December 2024, as a result of the BOD's recommendation not to distribute dividends for the aforementioned fiscal year, which requires the BRAC's recommendation to do so, pursuant to the provisions of article no. (198) of the Companies Law No. 1 for the year 2016, and to submit its recommendation to the Board of Directors to take the necessary actions in this regard. - The Committee's recommendation regarding the appointment of a member of the Board of Directors and Chief Executive Officer to succeed the member who resigned from the positions of Vice Chairman and CEO. - Review of the existing skills and competencies required for the members of the Board of Directors and Executive Management to ensure the Company's proper management. - Review and approve the Company's organizational structure and ensure the availability of internal control principles in order to meet the requirements of the dual control process. - Review of the existing Independent Members autonomy on the Board of Directors and their capacity to serve as an Independent Member, based on the criteria and definition of an Independent Board Member as covered within the provisions of Module 15 - Corporate Governance - of the Executive Regulations of Law No. 7 for year 2010 and their amendments. - Recommend the distribution of annual compensation to two members of the Audit and Risk Management Committee in recognition of their efforts and consulting services provided throughout the year 2024. - Preparation of a report on the annual evaluation of the performance of the Board of Directors and Executive Management, as well as carrying out an evaluation of the performance of the Committees emanating from the Board of Directors for the fiscal year ended on 31st December 2024. - Review and approval of the Company's comprehensive training plan for the coming year ending on 31st December 2025.